HeapsIO/heaps.io/assets/content/documentation/Getting-started/Hello-world-heaps.md

 # Example application

-You should then be ready to run your first example:
+After installation you should be ready to run your first example:

 ```haxe
 class Main extends hxd.App {